The Greater Swiss Mountain Dog – Judging Color

 Undercoat must be present and may vary in color from dark gray to tawny, with darker gray preferred.
 Undercoat is most often easily seen on the neck of the dog, but total lack of undercoat should be severely penalized.
 In all honesty, in 25 years looking at a lot of Swissys, I have never seen one with a total lack of undercoat.
 Even the shortest-coated Swissys will have undercoat.

-Greater Swiss Mountain Dog with one blue eye
+Greater Swiss Mountain Dog Colors

 The only disqualifications in Greater Swiss Mountain Dogs are all color-related.